 Not everyone talks like the Dowager Countess on Downton Abbey!
 But don’t let that bother you for a minute.
 You’ll fit in just fine.

-Since moving here almost a year ago I’ve found Brits are fascinated with Americans, our views and accents.
+I’ve found Brits are fascinated with Americans, our views and accents.
 I consider my accent to be non-existent yet I’ve had several Brits gush “I love your accent”!

 Once you’ve packed your bags and decided what to wear, I know you’ll have the time of your life exploring the beautiful British Isles.
 Be prepared to be dazzled by lyrical scenery, bottomless culture and lashings of gorgeous food and drink!

-Is It Called Britain or the UK?
+What to Know: Is It Great Britain or the UK?

 - Great Britain (or Britain) is England, Scotland, Wales (and islands such as the Isle of Wight)